ganeshmastud/Covid19-data-scraper/README.md

 BeautifulSoup-use to pull out data from html file Flask Api - is used to load data into html template.
 Bootstrap - used as a frontend to show data.

+Scrapdata.py file contains nothing erverthing is there in app.py and templates file